pu2clr/SI4844/README.md

 This library has been written for the Arduino platform and has been successfully tested on Pro Mini.
 I beleave it will work on any other Arduino with I2C support.

 The SI4844 device  works with  +3.3V only.
 If you are not using a +3.3 V version of Arduino, you have to use a kind of converter.
-I have not tested the SI4844 with an Arduino working on 5V.
+I have not tested with success the SI4844 with an Arduino working on 5V.
 If you get success with it, please, tell me.

 To use this labrary you need to build a radio based on SI4844 connected to Arduino.
 The schematic and photos below show the hardware and setup requirments for start using this library.